Advocacy Targets: What you need to know

 Make sure voters with disabilities are able to vote

 People with disabilities often have trouble accessing the poll sites.
 They also might have difficulty using absentee voting.
-Additionally, they face discrimination at the polls and some are completely prevented from voting.
+Additionally, they face discrimination at the polls and poll workers sometimes keep them from voting because of their disabilities.
 We are working to make sure voters with disabilities are able to vote.